How to navigate the risks and limitations of third-party AI solutions

 AI algorithms are only as objective as the data they are trained on.
 Third-party AI solutions may not be tailored to address specific fairness issues.
 They may also not adequately reflect the diversity of your target audience.

 An example might be an e-commerce platform that uses a third-party AI solution to screen resumes during hiring.
-If the AI model was trained on historical hiring data, it could unintentionally favor certain demographics.
+If the AI model was trained on historical hiring data, it could unintentionally favour certain demographics.

 In this case, the model may perpetuate these biases by selecting candidates from these demographics more often.
 This can lead to continued social inequality, hindering a company’s efforts to build a diverse and inclusive workforce.